Best Diet Plan For Marathon Runners

 Most people consider it a type of carbohydrate, so they don’t really focus on other benefits provided by fruits and veggies.
 These are a great source of important minerals as well as various vitamins.

-Diet plan for Vegetarian and Vegan Marathon Runners:
+Diet Plan for Vegetarian and Vegan Marathon Runners:

-For example, In the green veggies’ world, we have Brussel sprouts (protein content is 3g per 80g serving) and broccoli (3g per 80 g serving).
+For example, In the green veggies world, we have Brussels sprouts (protein content is 3g per 80g serving) and broccoli (3g per 80 g serving).
 Fruits such as Avocado (2g per half avocado) are not only filling but also contain monounsaturated fatty acids to go with.
 Then there is spinach, the protein content is 4g per 100 g serving, along with high protein content it is also filled with vitamins and minerals.

 In potatoes along with a good amount of carbohydrates that you need, there is a good amount of protein as well, about 4g in one medium potato.
 It also provides about 20 percent of your recommended daily supply of potassium.

 Another member of proteins for vegetarian families is pumpkin seeds.
-Super convenient, filled with nutrients, and have a protein content of about 5g per 30 g serving.
+Super convenient, filled with nutrients, and has a protein content of about 5g per 30 g serving.
 The same ratio is offered by cashew nuts.
 These also provide magnesium and vitamin K.

 diet plan for marathon runners